-☐ Open the Device Security &gt; Manag ement Access > Server dialog, HTTPS tab. ☐ To create a X509/PEM certificate, in the Certificate frame, click the Create button. ☐ Save the changes temporarily.
-To do this, click the ✔ button.
-Restart the HTTPS server to action Interface. vate the key.
-Restart the server using the Command Line enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. https certificate generate Generate a https X.509/PEM Certificate. no https server Disable the HTTPS function. https server Enable the HTTPS function. device: ☐ Open the Device Security > Manag rement Access > Server dialog, HTTPS tab. n your PC or on a network drive, drag and drop the ☐ Click on the Start button to copy the certificate to the device. $\Box$ Save the changes temporarily.
-T o do this, click the 🗸 button. enable Change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> Copy HTTPS certificate from external non-volatile no https server https server
+☐ Open the Device Security > Management Access > Server dialog, HTTPS tab. $\ \square$ To create a X509/PEM certificate, in the Certificate frame, click the Create button. $\ \square$ Save the changes temporarily.
+To o do this, click the 🗸 button.
+Restart the HTTPS server to active Interface. vate the key.
+Restart the server using the Command Line enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. https certificate generate Generate a https X.509/PEM Certificate. no https server Disable the HTTPS function. https server Enable the HTTPS function.
+The device also enables you to transfe device: er an externally generated X.509/PEM certificate onto the ☐ Open the Device Security > Manage ement Access > Server dialog, HTTPS tab. ☐ When the certificate is located on your PC or on a network drive, drag and drop the certificate in the 🚹 area.
+Alternatively click in the area to select the certificate. $\ \ \square$ Click on the Start button to copy t he certificate to the device. $\ \square$ Save the changes temporarily.
+To o do this, click the 🗸 button. enable chabic Change to the Privileged EXEC mode.

+no https server

+https server